DaveyDavey1901/WeatherDB/README.md

 **Errors At The Moment To Address**
 1.  when you press enter it clears local storage when inputting a city... only works with button click.
-2.  some sizing issues when viewed on smaller devices need to do media queries.

 **Visuals on Desktop**